 On this date in 1997, the Mighty Ducks of Anaheim and Vancouver Canucks played the first ever regular season game outside North America when they faced off at the Yoyogi Arena in Tokyo, Japan.

-It was also the NHL debut for Espen Knutsen, only the third, and the highest scoring ever, player born and trained in Norway.
+It was also the NHL debut for Espen Knutsen, only the third, and still the highest scoring player ever born and trained in Norway.

 He began his rise to the NHL back in 1988-89 while playing junior hockey in his native Norway.
 It was during that season that he made his international debut for Norway with appearances in both the European Junior Championships (scoring 8 goals and 12 points in only 5 games) and the World Junior Championships.

 The following season of 1989-90 Knutsen moved up to the Oslo based Vålerenga IF senior team of the Norwegian Eliteserien.
 His debut season was a spectacular one, scoring 53 points in 40 games from 25 goals and 28 assists.
 During that season another pair of international appearances were added to his growing resume, scoring 17 points in 6 games at the European Juniors and 9 points in 7 games at the World Junior Championships.

 1990-91 saw Knutsen top himself with 54 regular season points, coming in just 31 games, during which he scored 30 goals.
 He also made his third appearance at the World Juniors that season.
 During the postseason, he added 7 more points in 5 games as Vålerenga captured the championship.

 The 1991-92 season was Knutsen equal his 54 points from the previous campaign, only this time in one less game at 30.
 He followed that with an outstanding playoff, with 7 goals and 15 points in 8 games as Vålerenga captured back-to-back titles.